 Birch is a hardwood similar to maple with a fine, subtle grain and light coloration.
 It can be difficult to stain and ranges in color from light blond and brown to gray, depending on its preparation.
 It is softer and more affordable than maple and is a go-to choice for modern spaces.

 Cherry Hardwood Flooring Options

 Cherry is known for its deep red color.
 Cherry planks vary in their color and will darken over time, making them a good choice for those who want a homey, unique character to their floors.
 True hardwood is very sensitive to light and rugs or furniture may leave light spots—laminates don’t have this problem.

 Cherry is becoming more popular due to it’s subtle grains and smooth and modern look.

 Most of the hardwoods come in a wide variety of colors.
 These are the most popular color choices today:

-#1.
-Gray.
 One of the biggest choices right now is gray stained hardwoods.
 Light floors open up a space, and cool grays create a modern chic feel.
 Birch or a waterproof laminate pattern are a good choice.

-#2.
-Whitewash.
-Like gray, whitewashed floors create a modern, stylish feel to a room.
+Similar to gray flooring, whitewashed floors create a modern, stylish feel to a room.
 And, unlike white carpet, white waterproof laminates are stain-resistant.
 Maple hardwood and waterproof laminates are good options in this category.

-#3.
-Light browns.
 Light brown oaks, maples, hickories, or other varieties of hardwoods are also in.
 Sticking with the theme, light floors open up a room and make it feel more spacious.
 Blond tones give a room a laid-back, beachy vibe.

 Remember, no one style is perfect for everyone—always try out samples before making a final choice!